lgreski/cleaningdata/README.md

 (Reference: Howard, C. et. al., *The Nexus of Forces: Social, Mobile, Cloud, and Information,* Gartner Inc., Stamford CT, June 2012)

 Wearable computing is at the center of the nexus of forces.
 It uses mobile devices as a platform to generate large amounts of data about people's behavior.
 One such study was undertaken by Jorge L. Reyes-Ortiz et. al. from the Technical Research Centre for Dependency Care and Autonomous Living.
 In April 2013 they released [A Public Domain Dataset for Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The dataset is the result of an experiment in tracking humans' activities while a Samsung Galaxy SII smartphone was attached to each participant's waist.

-####The Data Cleaning Task####
+#### The Data Cleaning Task ####

 The objective for the course project is to read the \<x\> files distributed by the research team and combine them into a single dataset that is easy to use for subsequent analysis in the statistics package R.
 Specifically, course participants must devleop an R script called *run_analysis.R* that:
   1. Merges the separate training and test data files to create one data set.
   2. Eliminate all measurements other than means and standard deviations from the measurement data, which includes 561 different measurements taken on the smartphone.
   3. Create descriptive activity names to name each activity in the data set.
   4. Label all variables in the data set with descriptive varaible names.
   5. Create an output data file from the result of steps 1 - 4, an independent tidy data set that contains the average of each variable for each activity.
-####Cleaning Considerations###
+<h4 id="considerations"> Cleaning Considerations </h4>

 <h3 id="contents">Repository Contents</h3>